 To address market power concerns, during the qualification process, the IMM reviews certain delist bids to determine whether bid prices are consistent with a resource's net risk-adjusted going-forward costs and opportunity costs as specified in the rules.
 All delist bids, except dynamic delist bids, must include sufficient documentation for the Internal Market Monitor to make these determinations; the Internal Market Monitor may reject delist bids that have insufficient supporting documentation for the delist price.
-Static delist bids, export delist bids above 0.8 times the CONE, and permanent delist bids above 1.25 times the CONE are subject to Internal Market Monitor review.
-Permanent delist bids that are greater than 0.8 times the CONE but less than or equal to 1.25 times the CONE are presumed to be competitive.
+Static delist bids, export delist bids, and permanent delist bids above \$1.00/kW-month are subject to Internal Market Monitor review.
+Delist bids submitted below \$1.00/kW-month are presumed to be competitive.